 Who Are Our Casting Directors?

 Our main Casting Director is Chris Snode.
-Chris made a name for himself in the TV Commercial World as UK’s first specialist Sports Casting Director, after retiring from hist third Olympics as Britain’s first World Champion Diver.
+After retiring from his third Olympics as Britain’s first World Champion Diver, Chris made a name for himself in the TV Commercial World as UK’s first specialist Sports Casting Director.
+Using his international sports contacts, Chris found success in giving athletic individuals a chance to act/model.
 In 2010 Chris’s son, Nik Snode, who previously attend Sylvia Young’s and was an actor dancer in major London West shows, joined the team.
-He specialises in casting casting Dance, Models and Acting roles.
-Chris Snode Casting’s casting directors cast underwater, modelling, dance, acting, stunt & wires, sport and street castings.
+He specialises in casting dance, model and acting roles.
+Chris Snode Casting’s own casting directors are able to cast underwater, modelling, dance, acting, stunt & wires, sport and street castings.

 What Qualities Does A Good Casting Director Possess?